E-commerce

 The right sequence

-Start with the overall rate to place general performance in context.
+Start with the overall rate to gauge overall performance.
 Then drill down to micro-conversions to locate the leak.
-Then review everything alongside average cart value, margin, returns, and channel.
-This sequence is what turns data into action.
+Then review everything alongside average order value, margin, returns, and channel.
+That is the sequence that turns data into action.

 The wrong reflex

-The wrong reflex is to take the first available metric as a complete verdict.
-A low overall rate without segmentation does not say enough.
-A good cart conversion rate without reading traffic does not say enough either.
+The wrong reflex is to take the first available metric as the full verdict.
+A low overall rate without segmentation does not tell you enough.
+A good cart conversion rate without reading the traffic does not tell you enough either.
 It is the combination of readings that makes it possible to act correctly.

 Why do tools sometimes give different numbers?

-It is common for Shopify, GA4, an attribution tool, or an internal dashboard to produce different results.
+It is common for Shopify, GA4, an attribution tool, or an internal dashboard to give different results.
 This is not necessarily a sign of a serious error.
-It often comes from differences in definitions, attribution windows, consent, or technical tracking.
+It often comes from differences in definition, windowing, consent, or technical tracking.

 The most common causes